UniversalDependencies/docs/_it-dep/cop.md

 shortdef: 'copula'
 ---

-A copula is the relation between the complement of a copular verb and the copular verb essere (only).
-The copula be is not treated as the head of a clause, but rather as the dependent of a lexical predicate, as exemplified below.
+A copula is the relation between the complement of a copular verb and the copular verb *essere* (in Italian this is the only verb that can be a copula).
+The copula be is not treated as the head of a clause, but rather as the dependent of a lexical predicate, as exemplified below, which can be an adjective, a noun or a pronoun.

 ~~~ sdparse
 I cinque sarebbero tutti immigrati clandestini